 These are made from two solid sheets of wood to form each half of the sound board (You can usually see a line running down the middle of the face which is the join between the two).

 These consist of several pieces and layers of wood that have been laminated together to form the sheet.
 Because a solid top will have long continuous grain lines in its structure, solid- topped soundboards produce a clearer tone and will last much longer than a laminated top.
 A laminated body has multiple grain layers running in different directions, which will not vibrate as well and will deteriorate over time as the layers loosen.

-The following is a description of the characteristics of different types of solid wood used for guitars.
+The following is a description of the characteristics of different types of solid wood used for guitars and other strung instruments.

-The most commonly used material for the top of a guitar is Spruce.
-It has a rigidity that enhances the tonal clarity, especially when the guitar is played hard.
+The most commonly used material for the top is Spruce.
+It has a rigidity that enhances the tonal clarity, especially when the instrument is played hard.
 There are different varieties of spruce with slightly different characteristics.

 North American solid Sitka Spruce produces a loud and balanced voice with a strong fundamental (lowest frequency harmonic).
-Sitka top guitars are sought after by players with a strong attack due to their crisp treble bite.
+Sitka tops are sought after by players with a strong attack due to their crisp treble bite.

 North American solid Engelmann Spruce is a beautiful rich, creamy soundboard wood.
 Spruce enhances volume and has clear high-end articulation.
 Engelmann adds a brilliant complex overtone structure.
-Widely regarded as the best top a guitar can get.
+Widely regarded as the best tops you can get.

-Cedar has a darker colouration to spruce and can have a reddish tint.
-This wood is highly responsive to light playing and fingerstyles, responding with volume to a softer attack, for this reason it is most commonly found in guitars with smaller bodies, classical guitars and folk guitars..
+Cedar has a darker colour to Spruce and can have a reddish tint.
+This wood is highly responsive to light playing and fingerstyles, responding with volume to a softer attack, for this reason it is most commonly found in instruments with smaller bodies, classical and folk guitars.
 Cedar is most notable for its response to open and lowered tunings.